Decision guide3 min readBy Ian Rennie

 Colemak is probably not worth it if you are looking for instant speed gains, if you rarely type enough to justify retraining, or if you know you will quit as soon as the transition feels inconvenient.

-The fastest way to judge Colemak is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Colemak hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

 SureTyping reduces the usual Colemak failure mode, which is inconsistent practice.
 The layout hub, track pages, live lessons, and customized follow-up tests make it easier to keep the switch structured.